HardisonCo/.github/international/ireland/ie-health/hms-sme/index.md

 ## Integration Points

-This document outlines how HMS-SME is integrated with ie_Health systems in Ireland.
+This document outlines how HMS-SME is integrated with ie-health systems in Ireland.